 Group ID values of 0 and 63 are used for SU PPDU and the PHY filtering of such PPDUs is controlled by the

 PHYCONFIG_VECTOR primitive LISTEN_TO_GID00 and LISTEN_TO_GID63 parameters.
-The UserPosition in Group ID information is interpreted by a STA receiving an MU PPDU as explained in 22.3.11.4
+The UserPosition in Group ID information is interpreted by a STA receiving a VHT MU PPDU as explained in 22.3.11.4

 (Group ID).